ardeora-cmu/Project5/README.md

 ```

-Your home directory is /home/userID.
+On the cluster, your home directory is /home/userID.

 The hadoop jars and binaries are at /usr/local/hadoop.

 Your HDFS file system directories are at /user/userID/output.

 Note that one is "usr" and the other is "user".

-It is assumed that students with Windows machines will be running putty.
+It is assumed that students with Windows machines will be running putty or
+some other telnet tool to connect to the cluster.
+Mac users will likely
+use ssh.

-It is also assumed that each student has a user-ID and password for Jumbo.
+It is also assumed that each student has a user-ID and password for the Heinz cluster.

 You should have established a new password when you completed the
 Hadoop lab.
 Your user-ID should be on the grade book on Canvas.
 You should
 communicate your password to the TA's by taking the quiz which asks for your
 password.

-If you need to transfer data from your machine to Jumbo, be sure to use
+If you need to transfer data from your machine to the cluster, be sure to use
 sftp.
 The "copy and paste" approach may introduce hidden characters in your
 file.
-You will need to sftp your file to Jumbo.
-Here is an example execution
+Here is an example execution of sftp.
-of sftp.

 ```
 $sftp userID@heinz-jumbo.heinz.cmu.local